nsnarender5511/cpp/README.md

 ## 📚 Overview

-cursor++ is a command-line tool that enhances the Cursor IDE experience by providing a synchronized multi-agent system.
+vibe is a command-line tool that enhances the Cursor IDE experience by providing a synchronized multi-agent system.
 It enables multiple specialized AI agents to work together seamlessly, providing:

 - 🤖 **Specialized Agents**: Each agent has unique capabilities and expertise
 - 🔄 **Multi-Agent Collaboration**: Agents can share context and work together